teresaliu20/gmail-wizard/README.md

 ---

 Built out of boredom and for the desire for people not to overpay on email clients.
 I need to learn the keyboard shortcuts too.
-Don't worry, I dont save any email data, all the code is purely frontend with no interaction to a backend server.
+Don't worry, I don't save any email data, all the code is purely frontend with no interaction to a backend server.
 All inquiries, concerns, feedback can go to my email teresali@usc.edu.
 For bugs, please submit a Github issue or email me.
 Enjoy!